-23. (a) Genetic algorithms are often used as a general optimisation method.
-The general idea is that you have a population of n solutions.
+- 20. A popular view of protein folding is that as a protein folds, its potential energy decreases, but the entropy also decreases.
+How would you see this be reflected in a simple lattice based model and how could you check if it is true? - 21.
+Genetic algorithms a general optimization method.
+You have a population of n solutions.
 For some number of generations, you select the least fit individuals and remove them.
-From the remaining individuals, you apply "mutations" and maybe some events like "crossovers".
+From the remaining individuals, you apply "mutations" and "crossovers".
 You then copy individuals to bring the number back up to n.

 If you are working with protein coordinates, you may have the internal angles stored in an array and you have n copies of the array.
 A mutation may mean you change an internal angle.
 If you are working with binding a rigid ligand to a protein, a mutation might consist of a small change in the ligand coordinates.
-Consider the example of binding a ligand to a protein:
+Consider the example of binding a ligand to a protein

+Generate n random poses (orientations of drug + protein).
+This is the initial set $\{m\}$.

 '''

-generate n random poses (drug + protein). (initial set {m})

 while (not_finished)

-foreach member m of {m}
+foreach member m of \{m\}

 apply a small random change to m

 calculate energy of each of the n poses

 rank set of candidates

-discard 1/2 of the candidates with the highest energy
+discard 1⁄2 of the candidates with the highest energy.

 duplicate the remaining candidates

 '''

-Why is this likely to lead to low energy configurations?
-Compare this with simulated annealing where you have a temperature parameter and gradually cool the system.
-What could you change in the genetic algorithm to mimic the effect of high or low temperature?

-- (b) You wish to implement a similar scheme with Monte Carlo / simulated annealing.
-You have a population / set of size n and you think it is a good idea to discard some individuals at each generation.
-Describe a method to generate a new generation of individuals which - i. discards some individuals according to their probability - ii. maintains a Boltzmann distribution
+- a.
+Why will this lead to low energy configurations? - b.
+Compare this with simulated annealing where have a temperature parameter and gradually cool the system.
+What could you change in the genetic algorithm to mimic the effect of high or low temperature? - c.
+You wish to implement a similar scheme with Monte Carlo / simulated annealing.
+You have a population / set $\{m\}$ of size n and you think it is a good idea to discard some individuals at each generation.
+Describe a method to generate a new generation of individuals which - discards some individuals according to their probability - maintains a Boltzmann distribution